dshadowwolf/ideas-for-a-new-language/on-program-composition-and-a-potential-syntax.md

 After much thought on this - while working on the issue of how to present the structured data to the compiler and also allow for it to take functions as members - what has come out is not a means of defining structured data, though I am working on ideas for this, but actually a system in which lambda functions are realized and the artificial separation between functions and data is removed.

 While this new language definition removes some of the regularity of the old one - most notably making it so that curly braces are once more only used to denote blocks of code - it also, to me (at the least), makes the language more expressive.
-That this also removes some features that might have led this to becoming a [http://www.catb.org/jargon/html/B/bondage-and-discipline-language.html](Bondage and Discipline Language) is another relatively major benefit.
+That this also removes some features that might have led this to becoming a [Bondage and Discipline Language[(http://www.catb.org/jargon/html/B/bondage-and-discipline-language.html) is another relatively major benefit.

 An example of this redesign, still lacking any thoughts on the way of defining the programs entry-point or structured data:
 ```